-Hubris is extreme pride and arrogance shown by a character that ultimately brings about his downfall.
+Hubris is extreme pride and arrogance shown by a character, which ultimately brings about his downfall.

 Definition of Hubris by Aristotle

-Aristotle thus believed that people indulge in crimes like sexual misconduct and maltreating others only to fulfill their basic desire to make themselves feel superior to others.
+Aristotle believed that people indulge in crimes. like sexual misconduct and maltreating others. only to fulfill their basic desire to make themselves feel superior to others.

 The Concept of Hubris in Greek Mythology

-Similarly, Greek mythology depicts it as a great crime and demands a severe punishment.
-Generally, the Greek idea of Hubris is that a character in an authoritative position becomes so proud of his exceptional qualities that he forms a delusion that he is equal to gods and eventually he tries to defy the gods and his fate.
+Similarly, Greek mythology depicts hubris as a great crime that demands a severe punishment.
+Generally, the Greek idea of hubris is that a character in an authoritative position becomes so proud of his exceptional qualities that he forms a delusion that he is equal to gods, and eventually he tries to defy the gods and his fate.

 “Better to reign in Hell, than serve in Heav’n.”